-- NEW: Queen Elizabeth II calls for banking reform and warns about Iran
+- Queen Elizabeth II calls for banking reform and warns about Iran

 - British queen delivers a speech each year scripted by politicians for her to read